-It was a parking lot in front of a beautiful train station for almost a century.
-Then the concrete was torn up and Oakland youth planted flowers in the ground.
+It was a parking lot in front of a beautiful train station in West Oakland for almost a century.
+Then the concrete was torn up and Oakland youth planted flowers in the ground to create Boxcar Flower Farm.

 Flowers, not concrete, in front of the historic 16th Street Station in Oakland